 Make sure you have Node.js on your computer.

 Install and enable the Stylus plugin on the Settings/Preferences | Plugins page, tab Marketplace, as described in Installing plugins from JetBrains repository.

 Make sure the File Watchers plugin is enabled on the Settings/Preferences | Plugins page, tab Installed, see Managing plugins for details.

 Learn more from the Stylus official website.

 Compiling the Stylus code

-If an applicable file watcher is configured and enabled in the current project, GoLand starts it automatically upon the event specified in the New Watcher dialog.
+If an applicable File Watcher is configured and enabled in the current project, GoLand starts the compiler automatically upon the event specified in the New Watcher dialog.

 If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.